V-Sekai/manuals/decisions/20230719-pose-kusudama-constraints-in-vr.md

 1. Take an off the shelf VR controller.
 2. Take an off the shelf multiplayer functionality.
-3. Develop a tool selection ui
+3. Develop a tool selection ui.
+Collaborate with guillefix.
 4. Adjust the kusudama constraint attributes to match posing.

 ## Implementation